 6 Signs You Have a Gas Leak

 The most vital thing you can do to protect your home from a gas leak is to know the signs.
 If you notice any of these signs evacuate your house, leave the doors open, do not turn on electric switches/devices that could possibly ignite accumulating gas or make any phone calls from your house.
 Once everyone is safely outside your home, call 911, then utility company’s emergency line, then give us a call so we can detect where the leak is coming from.
-Our team is here for you 24/7.
+Our team is available for you 24/7.

 Here are the six most common signs you have a gas line leak in your home:

 You Notice a Rotten Egg Smell

 Natural gas is colorless and odorless in its natural state.
 To help people detect gas leaks in their homes, many companies will put a chemical within the gas to give it the rotten egg smell.
 If the scent of rotten eggs is powerful in your home and your gas stove is turned off, you likely have a gas leak.

 You See Unusually High Gas Usage